-During coronavirus, you’ll probably have some or all of your diabetes appointments on the phone or online.
+During coronavirus, you might have had some or all of your diabetes appointments on the phone or online.

-There are some groups of people who need to be seen face-to-face more than others at the moment.
-Your diabetes healthcare team will give you advice on the best type of appointment for you at this time.
+Some groups of people need to be seen face-to-face more than others but, in many cases, remote diabetes appointments can be helpful.
+Your diabetes healthcare team will give you advice on the best type of appointment for you.
 This might mean that you get your care in a different way to usual.

 Having phone or online appointments might feel strange if you are not used to it, but we’ve got some tips to help you prepare.